Best Winter Boots for Kids in 2020

 If you really don’t need high boots, these Kootenay are great for winter shoes…with just a little higher sides and better protection.
 We love how they don’t have laces to deal with (and have no trouble with the velcro), are stiff enough to keep their shape, and enough insulation to keep kids warm without overheating.
 They’re perfect for school in that respect.

-We’ve also been impressed with their traction.
+We’ve also been impressed with their traction and this year they’ve added even better insulation.

 Note: We have had the Kootenay in the smallest toddler size (size 4) and weren’t AS impressed for new walkers since they are on the stiff side for the smallest of kiddos.
 That said, I don’t hesitate putting them on my 2 year old.